What is Uninsured and Underinsured Accident Coverage?

 New Mexico Has a High Rate of Uninsured and Underinsured Motorists

 Believe it or not, a recent study by the Insurance Research Council found that New Mexico has the 4th highest rate of uninsured or underinsured motorists.
 In fact, 21.6% of New Mexico drivers do not have liability insurance even though it is required by the law.
 In many car Albuquerque car accident cases, the other driver will often have little or no insurance coverage.

 However, a personal injury lawyer will always tell you that it’s a smart policy to add in order to protect yourself.
 Uninsured and underinsured motorist coverage protects you and any of your passengers if the negligent driver has no insurance following an accident.
 Uninsured or underinsured motorist coverage can also provide coverage if you’re injured in a hit and run accident.
 However, it’s important to remember this coverage will not apply to any vehicle damage unless you have uninsured or underinsured property damage coverage on your policy.

 Discuss Your Uninsured Motorist Case With An Albuquerque Car Accident Lawyer

-Our experienced New Mexico personal injury lawyer at Garcia Legal is prepared to help you fight for the compensation you deserve after a car accident.
-If you or a loved one have been involved in a car crash with an uninsured or underinsured motorist, our legal team can provide you with the representation you need to recover any damages done to you.
+Our experienced New Mexico personal injury lawyer at Garcia Legal is prepared to help you recover the compensation you deserve.
+We team can provide you with the representation you need if you have been involved in a car crash with an uninsured motorist.
 Call Jonathan Garcia today for a free consultation and to discuss your case in more detail.